 Health problems in pedigree dogs

 Most dog breeds were originally selected for particular purposes, such as hunting or guarding property.
-Humans selectively bred dogs that were best suited for the various roles required of them, based on their fitness, ability and utility.
+Humans selectively bred dogs that were best suited for the various roles required of them.
+This was based on their fitness, ability and utility.

 Nowadays, in order to win dog shows, pedigree dogs have been bred to emphasise certain physical features in accordance with breed standards set by the Kennel Club.
 The dog who's judged to most closely match its breed standard is awarded the winner.